 - Informed (I): Those who are kept up-to-date on progress, often only on completion of the task or deliverable; and with whom there is just one-way communication.

+A RAM is used in project management as a communication tool to ensure that work tasks are designated a responsible agent.
 A RAM can define what a project team is responsible for within each component of the Work Breakdown Structure (WBS).
 It could also be used within a working group to designate roles, responsibilities, and levels of authority for specific activities.
 The matrix format shows all activities associated with one person and all people associated with one activity.
 This ensures that there is only one person accountable for any one task to avoid confusion.

 A RAM is displayed as a chart that illustrates the interaction between work packages that need to be done and project team members.
 Typically, the list of objectives is on the left-hand column with the project team member names across the top.
 Each work package will be assigned to the appropriate project team member.
 The chart aids in communication amongst the project team members.
-Below is a common RAM format.

-6 Steps to Developing a RAM Chart
+6 Steps to Developing a Responsibility Assignment Matrix (RAM) Matrix

-- Step 1: List all project tasks
+- Step 1: List all project tasks and deliverables

 - Step 2: Identify all project stakeholders